george-hawkins/mjx-donkey-car/README.md

 ---

+I pre-ordered an 8GB Raspberry Pi 5 from <https://shop.pimoroni.com/>

+And registered for a restock update from Reichelt.

+Note: Ubuntu does seem to yet have an LTS that supports the Pi 5 - on their [Raspberry Pi page](https://ubuntu.com/download/raspberry-pi), they just list Ubuntu 23.10 as being ready for the Pi 5.

+---

 This guy made an interesting start on a ROS based self-driving RC car: <https://www.youtube.com/watch?v=Bf7kSNWbcrU>

 Unfortunately, he never got around to the later chapters.